railwayapp/docs/src/docs/reference/volumes.md

     </div>
 </div>

-When creating a volume, you will be prompted to select a service to connect the volume to.
+When creating a volume, you will be prompted to select a service to connect the volume to:
 <Image
     layout="intrinsic"
     quality={100}